henrysky/astroNN/docs/source/neuralnets/apogee_bcnn.rst

 APOGEE Spectra analysis using Bayesian Convolutional Neural Net
 -----------------------------------------------------------------

-Althought in theory you can feed any 1D data to astroNN neural networks.
+Although in theory you can feed any 1D data to astroNN neural networks.
 This tutorial will only focus on spectra analysis.

 .. code-block:: python